eagafonov/git-mkdist/README.md

 ## Configuration

-git-mkdist uses a few git config variables prefixed with `mkdist.`
+A few git config variables are used

-* mkdist.email, mkdist.name - author email/name to be used in resulting git repo
+* mkdist.email, mkdist.name - author email/name to be used in resulting git repo.
+Default author string is 'gitmkdist <gitmkdist@localhost>'
-* mkdist.keep-dists=(true|false) - Keep `.dists` contnet while creating new dists.
+* mkdist.keep-dists=(true|false) - Keep `.dists` content while creating new dists.
 Default is `false`

 # TODO

 * Config var to specify target repo (dev/test/production)
 * Get target commit as command line option
+* Autoupdate script from github